cloudera/hue/docs/docs-site/content/administrator/installation/starting.md

 ---
-title: "Starting the server"
+title: "Running"
 date: 2019-03-13T18:28:08-07:00
 draft: false
 weight: 4
 ---

-After your cluster is running with the plugins enabled, you can start Hue on your Hue Server by running:
+After the installation, you can start Hue on your Hue Server by doing:

     build/env/bin/supervisor